 With so much activity in-store, we knew we needed to incorporate some pretty special hotels to rest our weary feet.
 Scroll down for a preview of each.

-To kick off this European sojourn we’ve reserved rooms at the five-star Palmon Bay Hotel & Spa.
-This modern accommodation overlooks beautiful Boka Bay and features a private beach, pool, wellness centre, rooftop restaurant and lounge, and a can’t-be-missed spa.
+To kick off this European sojourn, we’ve reserved rooms at the adorable Montebay Perla.
+This modern accommodation overlooks the inland arm of beautiful Boka Bay and features a fitness centre, a garden, a terrace and a bar.

-The rooms are all naturally lit, with sweeping views of the Adriatic Sea.
+The rooms are all naturally lit, with sweeping views of the the bay and its surrounding mountains.
 The decor is natural and clean, evoking a breezy but modern Mediterranean vibe.
 Billowy beds, snug sheets, spacious washrooms, and private balconies complete the experience.

-Located in Montenegro’s deepest canyon is the simple but smart Blue River Lodge.
+Located in Montenegro’s deepest canyon is a lovely little hotel.

-Hotel Soa is located in one of the most breathtaking areas of Durmitor National Park.
-It’s a remote region surrounded by mountains and forests.
-But despite being in the middle of nowhere, you can expect big-city standards and luxe, spacious suites.
+Hotel Polar Star is located in the breathtaking Durmitor mountain region, on the border of two UNESCO-protected National Parks.
+It’s a remote region known for its mountains and forests.
+But despite being in the middle of nowhere, you can expect big-city standards and classically-designed furnishings.

 If your feet are sore from all the hiking we’ve been up to, let off some steam in the Turkish bath or book a signature spa treatment.

-As we cross the border into amazing Albanian, we’ll be treated to a small but well-kept accommodation in Theth—a mountain village in Valbona National Park.
+As we cross the border into amazing Albania, we’ll be treated to a gem of an accommodation in Theth—a mountain village in Valbona National Park.